curl/everything-curl/http-basics.md

-### HTTP Protocol basics
+### HTTP protocol basics

 (This assumes you've read the [Network and protocols](protocols.md) section or are otherwise already familiar with protocols.)

 HTTP is a protocol that is easy to learn the basics of.
-A client connects to a server - and it is always the client that takes the initiative - sends a request and receives a response.
+A client connects to a server—and it is always the client that takes the initiative—sends a request and receives a response.
 Both the request and the response consist of headers and a body.
 There can be little or a lot of information going in both directions.